uhafner/codingstyle/README.md

 dependency mechanism.
 If the sample classes are deleted then the dependencies can be safely deleted, too.

-This project and the associated static analysis tools are already running in continuous integration: an example CI pipeline is active for Travis and GitHub Actions.
+This project and the associated static analysis tools are already running in continuous integration: an example CI pipeline is active for GitHub Actions.
 For [Jenkins](https://jenkins.io/) a complete CI pipeline has been configured that includes stages to compile, test, run static code analysis, run code coverage analysis, and run mutation coverage analysis, see section [Continuous Integration](doc/Continuous-Integration.md) for details.
 Additionally, some development tools are configured in this GitHub project, that evaluate the quality of pull requests,